 1.2.2.
 Adult Migration Timing.
 Upstream migrants are present at Ice Harbor Dam all year.
-Maintenance of adult passage facilities is scheduled for January and February to minimize impacts on adult migrants.
-Table IHR-2 shows primary passage periods for each species and shows earliest and latest dates of peak passage on record from fish count data compiled by the Corps of Engineers.
-Adult fish (salmon, steelhead, bull trout, and lamprey) are counted 16 hours per day (from 0400 to 2000 hours Pacific Standard Time) from April 1 through October 31.
-From March 1 through March 31, adult fish will be counted 10 hours per day (0600 to 1600 hours Pacific Standard Time) to gather information for setting non-routine maintenance schedules.
+Maintenance of adult fish facilities is scheduled for January and February to minimize impacts on upstream migrants.
+Facilities are usually shut down one shore at a time for maintenance.
+Table IHR-2 lists primary passage periods by species and the earliest and latest dates of peak passage based on fish count data compiled by the Corps of Engineers.
+Adult fish (salmon, steelhead, bull trout, and lamprey) are normally counted from April 1 through October 31, 16 hours per day (0400 to 2000 hours Pacific Standard Time).
+Additional 10 hour per day counting will take place in March (0600 to 1600 hours PST) to gather information for setting nonroutine maintenance schedules.